sochix/TLSharp/README.md

 #How do I add this to my project?

-There currenrly is no Nu-Get package available, so you need to clone it from GitHub and compile in VS2015.
+Library isn't ready for production usage, that's why no Nu-Get package available.

+To use it follow next steps:
+1. Clone TLSharp from GitHub
+2. Compile source with VS2015
+3. Add reference to ```TLSharp.Core.dll``` to your awesome project.

 #Dependencies